From avant-garde improvisation to minimalistic sound sculptures to neo-romantic echoes, I delve deeply into the nature

 - Courses in performance, conducting, and composition to enhance your communication and critical thinking.

 - Music theory and history curriculum that challenges you to use musical ideas to interpret data and solve problems.

 - Ensembles and applied lessons that focus on creativity and emotional intelligence, which align with a wide variety of career aspirations.

-Within the music degree, you’ll learn to perform, analyze, and compose music of various styles and cultures at a high level of technical and artistic skill.
-In addition, you will synthesize information from various musical eras and cultures to create expressive and stylistically informed musical performances, and conduct research and integrate ideas in a musically literate style.
-Music degree musicians implement technology in support of teaching, creating, recording, and performing music.
+Within the music and music education degrees, you’ll learn to perform, analyze, and compose music of various styles and cultures at a high level of technical and artistic skill.
+In addition, you will research and synthesize information from various musical eras and cultures to create expressive musical performances.
+All our students are empowered to implement technology in support of teaching, creating, recording, and performing music and develop your own unique, musically literate style.
 Music majors participate in ensembles each semester, perform as solo artists both for their peers and in public, and attend concerts regularly.